Oteake Conservation Park

 Traverse the tops of mountains.
 Oteake Conservation Park covers over 64,000 hectares of the St Bathans, Ewe, Hawkdun, Ida and St Marys ranges, as well as parts of the upper Manuherikia Basin.
 It protects many outstanding landscapes including mountainous high country, tussock plateaux, scree, wetlands and indigenous shrubland.

 View the Oteake Conservation Park brochure (PDF, 2,631K).

-4WD track and hut closures
+4WD track closures